Fruitvale Station: Soundtrack

-Fruitvale Station's musical score is by Coogler's fellow USC graduate Ludwig Göransson, who said of the scoring process:Ryan and I talked a lot about how sound design was going to have a huge role in the movie and very early on I got sent the actual sound recordings of the BART train.
+The film's musical score is by Coogler's fellow USC graduate Ludwig Göransson, who said of the scoring process:Ryan and I talked a lot about how sound design was going to have a huge role in the movie and very early on I got sent the actual sound recordings of the BART train.
 I manipulated the train sound and made it almost feel like a dark ambient synth sound and I used it almost throughout the whole BART platform scene.
 The other element in the score is lots of layered and manipulated guitars sounding almost like haunting pads.

 Coogler added: One thing that we always wanted to be conscious of with the score was to make sure that it always felt organic.
 A lot of the film would play without score, so Ludwig made sure that whenever we brought score in came out of sounds in the environment.

-A soundtrack album, Fruitvale Station: Original Motion Picture Soundtrack, was released digitally on September 24, 2013, and on CD on October 15, 2013, through Lakeshore Records.
+A soundtrack album, Fruitvale Station: Original Motion Picture Soundtrack, was released through Lakeshore Records, digitally on September 24, 2013, and on CD on October 15.

-Promotion
+Marketing

-The Weinstein Company commissioned three murals to be painted in Los Angeles, New York, and San Francisco by street artists Ron English, Lydia Emily and LNY in anticipation of the film.
+The Weinstein Company commissioned three murals to be painted in Los Angeles, New York, and San Francisco by street artists Ron English, Lydia Emily, and LNY in anticipation of the film.

-Some people questioned having a poster for the film in Fruitvale Station, but a BART spokeswoman said about this decision:
+Some people questioned the decision to have a poster for the film in the actual Fruitvale Station, but a BART spokeswoman said:

 There was no debate whether to allow Fruitvale Station [advertisements] on BART.
 None whatsoever.
 We really support Ryan.
 He's just an amazing person ...
 I think that Ryan had said it was his intention to show his love for Oakland and the people of Oakland, and he really succeeded.

-Promotional material used on the film's Facebook page and website referred to the controversial killing of Trayvon Martin in Florida, which was in the news at the same time as the film's release.
-This drew some criticism, with publicist Angie Meyer stating, "It's absolutely inappropriate and morally wrong to use a high-profile case to create publicity and buzz around a movie release."
+Promotional material used on the film's Facebook page and website referred to the controversial killing of Trayvon Martin in Florida, which was in the news at the time of the film's release.
+This drew some criticism, with publicist Angie Meyer stating: "It's absolutely inappropriate and morally wrong to use a high-profile case to create publicity and buzz around a movie release."

 As part of its film promotion, the Weinstein Co. set up the "I am __" campaign to encourage people to share stories of overcoming acts of social injustice or mistreatment, and to upload photos or other artworks related to those experiences.